-- This is 1.6 percentage points lower than the same quarter in the previous year (year ending 31 Dec 2018), equating to 41,100 fewer people.
+This is 0.7 percentage points higher than the previous year (year ending 31 December 2019).

-- The chart shows how these figures have been gradually increasing each year since March 2010 (25.2%, 731,000), after they had been gradually declining from 2001 to 2007.
-However, the number of people reporting to be able to speak Welsh declined during the period December 2018 to March 2020, before increasing again in the most recent three quarters.
+The chart shows how these figures have been gradually increasing each year since March 2010 (25.2%, 731,000), after they had been gradually declining from 2001 to 2007.
+The number of people reporting to be able to speak Welsh declined from December 2018 to March 2020, before increasing again in the most recent three quarters.
 This increase should be treated with caution due to the change of survey mode since mid-March 2020 because of the coronavirus pandemic.
 See ‘Changes to the survey’ below.

 The APS is carried out by the Office for National Statistics (ONS).
 Details about how the survey is developed and carried out can be found on the Office for National Statistics website.